I found this interesting display of social icons on a website. (www.luckenbachtexas.com)

 This was the final selected logo for a compliance / governance company in Austin.
 It’s simple, clean and if you look at it long enough, it will give you minty-fresh breath.

 I’ve heard this PhoKing Restaurant has PhoKing great service and PhoKing great food at PhoKing great prices!

 Again dashing raindrops on the East side of Austin, I stumbled upon this poster clinging to an old dumpster.
 I’m not sure what it is advertising, but I fell in love with the almost “David Carson” execution of typography with its slanted, bold, black sans serif font.
-It’s slightly disturbed and intentionally altered letter “s” ( “$” replacement), reinforces the message of $ex and desire quickly and brilliantly.
+It’s slightly disturbed and intentionally altered letter “s”… Continue reading Urban Typography: Part 2

 I drove around in the rain of Hurricane Hermine today — jumping in East side puddles and shooting urban images adorning local landmarks and alleyways.
 Featured on the double-decker “Number 19 Bus & Restaurant”, is a display of stenciled art using a worn typewriter font and bold, blood-red paint.

 I stopped to put gas on the west side of Austin and noticed a mobile Mexican food vendor advertising “brefask” tacos.
 Based on my experience, if the Mexican food vendor has at least ONE menu item misspelled, the food is authentic.
 Here’s hoping!

 I took the “muts” to the local Austin library and we rented the vintage cartoon AstroBoy.
 Each still seemed timeless to me, even 60 years later.
 The condensed font in the eyes, dark and bold helped capture the mood of the series.

 I did a double-take at this sign in the backroads of Three Rivers, TX.
 Appears that dilapidation and weathering had the last say on this “parking” sign.